 The double conservation role of gravity derives from the double gauge (regulatory) role of light: "velocity c" gauges both the primordial entropy drive and the "non-local" symmetric energy state of free energy.
 Light's intrinsic motion creates, expands, and cools space (entropy role), while simultaneously suppressing the time dimension, thus maintaining the inertial (dimensional) symmetry of the spacetime metric, as well as the "non-local" distributional symmetry of light's energy.
 The intrinsic motion of light is the direct cause of light's zero "Interval" or "non-local" symmetric energy state, so when gravity conserves and restores light's non-local energy state (via the conversion of bound to free energy in stars), gravity also conserves and restores (by default) the entropic role played by light's intrinsic motion.
 Because gravity conserves both the entropy and symmetry functions of the electromagnetic gauge "velocity c", gravity may be included under the conservation mantle of Noether's Theorem, arising like the other forces from a material charge ("location"), which reflects a symmetry debt of light (light's lost "non-local" spacetime distribution = the symmetric distribution of light's energy throughout spacetime).
 As we have learned from quantum mechanics and subatomic physics, matter is in fact an asymmetric form of light: one-half of a particle-antiparticle pair.

-matter-antimatter particle pairs is missing in our post "Big Bang"
+primordial matter-antimatter particle pairs is missing in our

-universe that all matter's symmetry debts arise - from conserved
+post "Big Bang" universe that all matter's symmetry debts arise

-charges that were originally intended to produce annihilation
+- from conserved charges that were originally intended to

 Principles of the Unified Field Theory".)

 Other Conservation Roles